Bella Galhos: Career after independence

 Galhos is a prominent activist for LGBT+ rights in East Timor.
 At the CODIVA (Coalition on Diversity and Action) Pride Event 2016 (the first of its kind in East Timor), Galhos became the first woman in East Timor to publicly come out as bisexual.
 In 2017, Galhos was co-organizer of the first Pride March in Dili, attended by 500 people.
-Together with her activist colleague and development expert Iram Saeed, Galhos founded the LGBTQ organization Arcoiris (Portuguese for Rainbow).
+Together with her activist colleague and development expert Iram Saeed, Galhos founded the LGBTQ organization Arcoiris (Portuguese for rainbow).
+In 2024, the pair were married in Australia.